 This is part one of a series.
 Part two can be read here.
 Part three, here.

-This post is a part of that ongoing discussion.
-In it I want to put forth a certain argument for the practice of Lent by way of exploring its history.
-As I am a credentialed historical theologian, this is both my specialty and my passion.
-Therefore in this post I would like to explore the content of one meta-question: What are the historical origins of Lent – how far back does the observance of Lent go, and what, if anything, can we say about ancient Lenten practices?
+This post is a part of these ongoing discussions.
+In it I want to give some foundational information about the origins of Lent and also to put forth a certain argument for the practice of Lent by way of exploring its history.
+As I am a credentialed historical theologian, this historical theological exploration is both my specialty and my passion.
+Therefore in this post I would like to answer one question: What are the historical origins of Lent: how far back does the observance of Lent go, and what, if anything, can we say about ancient Lenten practices?

-While this may seem like a fantastic claim, I am confident it can be substantiated.
-Let me begin with one prominent example.
-St. Athanasius (c.
-297-373 AD) is an early church father who is held in high regard by all Christians, including Protestants.
+The first of these examples is St. Athanasius (c.
+297-373 AD).
+Athanasius is an early church father who is held in high regard by all Christians.
 There are two main reasons for this respect.
 First of all, Athanasius is considered to be the champion of Nicene orthodoxy against the early heresy of Arianism, which taught that Jesus was not God but the highest of all created beings.
 Athanasius was present at the Council of Nicaea (from which we have been bequeathed the ancient and venerable Nicene Creed), and he continued to fight for the orthodox view of the Trinity and the deity of Christ throughout his life, suffering much on account of the faith including two separate exiles from his pastoral see.

-The second reason Protestants revere Athanasius is because of his famous 39th Festal Letter written to his parishioners in Alexandria in the year 367.
-Now, this letter is precious to Protestants, and especially ones of Reformed persuasion, because in this letter is the first articulation of the entire New Testament canon that we now possess.
+The second reason we revere Athanasius is because of his famous 39th Festal Letter written to his parishioners in Alexandria in the year 367.
+This letter is precious to all Christians because this letter is the first articulation of the entire New Testament canon.
+This letter should be further appreciated by Protestants because in it he excluded as noncanonical the deuterocanonical books, which are commonly call the Apocrypha.
 For this reason, Athanasius is known to some as the Father of the Biblical Canon.

 We begin the fast of forty days on the 13th of the month Phamenoth (Mar.
 9).
 After we have given ourselves to fasting in continued succession, let us begin the holy Paschal week on the 18th of the month Pharmuthi (April 13).
 Then resting on the 23rd of the same month Pharmuthi (April 18), and keeping the feast afterwards on the first of the week, on the 24th (April 19), let us add to these the seven weeks of the great Pentecost, wholly rejoicing and exulting in Christ Jesus our Lord, through Whom to the Father be glory and dominion in the Holy Ghost, for ever and ever.

-Given this evidence, if one was so inclined one might make the argument that the observance of Lent was older than the biblical canon.
+Given this evidence, if one was so inclined one might make the argument that the observance of Lent was older than the completion of the biblical canon.
 While I personally would not go so far as to make this particular argument, I would point out that those who lay claim to Athanasius and his Festal letter as proof for the biblical canon might also take a look at an earlier letter of his that shows his support for keeping the 40 day fast of Lent.
+The fact that both the fine tuning of the canon and the development of the church year were occurring at the same exact time is notable.

 While this quotation is a significant piece of historical evidence, we have to be careful not to overstate its reach.
 Though this quote reveals to us Athanasius’ desire for a 40 day fast preceding Easter we also find from later letters that this was a change of practice in Alexandria that he was attempting to introduce there.
-Yet from other sources, including his letter to Bishop Serapion, we find that at least by 340 AD the practice was more widespread and that Athanasius likely received it from Rome.
-So it seems that it is safe to say that the by the early to mid 4th century, the practice of observing a 40 day fast in preparation for Easter was becoming the norm.
+Yet from other sources, including his letter to Bishop Serapion, we find that at least by 340 AD the practice was more widespread.
+So it seems safe to say that the by the early to mid 4th century, the practice of observing a 40 day fast in preparation for Easter was becoming the norm.

-Furthermore, I would like to point out that while the Council of Nicaea did not declare a 40 day fast for Lent, it did acknowledge the existence of a 40 day preparatory liturgical season preceding Easter when it declared that local synods should meet twice a year, “One before Lent (Greek: tessarakosta; Latin: quadragesima; literally: 40 days), so that all pettiness being set aside, the gift offered to God may be unblemished,” (Canon 5).
+The prevalence of Lent by the mid-fourth century is supported by evidence from the Council of Nicaea in 325 A.D.
+The Council of Nicaea was the first ecumenical council of the church that laid down for all Christians the orthodox doctrine of the Trinity.
+While the Council did not mandate the observance of Lent, it did acknowledge the existence of a 40 day preparatory liturgical season preceding Easter.
+In Canon 5 the council decreed that local synods should meet twice a year, “One before Lent (Greek: tessarakosta; Latin: quadragesima; literally: 40 days), so that all pettiness being set aside, the gift offered to God may be unblemished.”
 This piece of evidence seems significant, because it confirms that Athanasius’ practice was not isolated in 330AD.
 If the Nicene Fathers referred to Lent in their deliberations, it must have been a pretty widely accepted practice.

 But I have further deemed it highly necessary and very urgent to make known to you that you should proclaim the fast of forty days to the brethren, and persuade them to fast; to the end that, while all the world is fasting, we who are in Egypt should not become a laughing-stock, as the only people who do not fast, but take our pleasure in those days… But, O, our beloved, whether in this way or any other, exhort and teach them to fast forty days.
 For it is even a disgrace that when all the world does this, those alone who are in Egypt, instead of fasting, should find their pleasure.